-3. Mechanisms for personalised attention to students
+3. Mechanisms for personalized attention to students

-a) Moodle.
+a) Virtual Campus.
 It will be used to make available to students the (enriched) presentations of the contents of each topic.
 This will have been done from the beginning of the course.

 It will also be used for general communication with students.
-It will be assumed that all students are informed of what lecturers have published in Moodle.
+It will be assumed that all students are informed of what lecturers have published in the Virtual Campus.